 I mean, he's fiddling while Chicago burns.

-His police department doesn't do a damn thing for him because he turns his back on them.
+He doesn't understand that his police department doesn't do a damn thing for him because he turns his back on him.

 You're making them worried about doing their jobs.